Will there be electricity blackouts this winter?

 At the same time as our demand for electricity has been growing, we’ve struggled to keep up with supply.

-Although wind output is growing, it's highly volatile and on some calm days it can provide less than 10% of our electricity generation.
+Although wind output is growing, it's highly volatile and on some calm days it can provide less than 10% of our electricity needs.
 There has also been a lack of investment in off-shore wind and other renewables such as solar.

 This means we still need to rely heavily on gas, coal and oil-powered generators for when the wind doesn’t blow on land.